felix-ops/JPDB-Media-Support/README.md

 - **Chrome Browser** (any browser which supports Chrome extensions).

 ## Webstore Installation
-- visit the following link and add to the browser https://chromewebstore.google.com/detail/jpdb-media-support/pdhlakhlcgpogjkfaaidlnpogenbekif
+- visit the following link and add to the browser **[JPDB Media Support](https://chromewebstore.google.com/detail/jpdb-media-support/pdhlakhlcgpogjkfaaidlnpogenbekif)**

 ## Manual Installation
 - Download the code as a `.zip` file Directly or from Releases Page.
 - Extract the zip file in a location of your choosing.